A classical groupoid model for quantum networks: Foundations

+Here, $\bullet$ and $*$ denote the unique object and morphism of the terminal groupoid $\cat 1$, respectively.
 That is, these boundaries are defined as the groupoid acting on itself, by left or right action.
 Using the pivotal structure, these boundaries give rise to the operations \Init, \Erase and \Split as presented in Section~\ref{sec:grouditsanddits}.